Inertial Theorem: Overcoming the quantum adiabatic limit: Inertial examples

-The protocol is designed to give the same initial and final frequency and parameter $a$, while $t_f$ and $\chi\b 0$ are adjusted accordingly.
-Modifying the protocol duration, $t_f$ interpolates between the sudden and adiabatic limits.
-We neglect the geometric phases in the performed calculation, as they are proportionate to ${d\v \chi}/{dt}$, for a non-closed circuit in the parameter space, more details in Sec. \ref{sec:geometric phase} and Appendix \ref{subsec:non-closed}.
+The protocol is designed by imposing $\omega\b{0}$, $\omega\b{t_f}$ and parameter $a$, while $t_f$ and $\chi\b 0$ are adjusted accordingly.
+Modifying the protocol duration $t_f$ interpolates between the sudden and adiabatic limits \footnote{Under the dynamics generated by Hamiltonian Eq. \eqref{eq:TLS hamil} the geometric phase vanishes (Appendix \ref{ap:eig})}.

-Figure \ref{fig:HO} shows the fidelity, ${\cal{F}}$, of the final state as a function of the protocol duration, $t_f$.
-For large $t_f$ both the adiabatic and the inertial parameters are small.
-While for short protocol duration the adiabatic parameter increases and $\Upsilon$ remains small, therefore, the inertial solution remains valid.
-This is shown in Figure \ref{fig:HO_par}.
-As described previously, the inertial and adiabatic parameters indicate the quality of the solutions.
-When $\Upsilon<\mu$ we expect that the inertial approximation leads to improved results.
+Figure \ref{fig:HO} (a) shows the fidelity, ${\cal{F}}$, of the final state as a function of $t_f$.
 The comparison indicates that the inertial approximation outperforms the adiabatic approximation.
+This is in accordance with Figure \ref{fig:HO_par}, demonstrating that the inertial parameter is always smaller than the adiabatic parameter $\Upsilon<\mu$.
+The evolution of the state is presented in Figure \ref{fig:3D1} in terms of the expectation values $\mean{\hat{H}}$, $\mean{\hat{L}}$ and $\mean{\hat{C}}$.
+For small $a$ the inertial solution remains accurate relative to the converged numerical result, see Fig. \ref{fig:3D1} (a).
+Increasing $a$ leads to the breakdown of the inertial solution, as shown in Fig. \ref{fig:3D1} (b).
+The stability of the inertial approximation can be checked by adding random noise at each time-step to $\chi \b 0$ and $a$ in equation \eqref{lin chi}.
+As expected, the solutions were stable to Gaussian noise with a standard deviation in the scale of $\sim 0.1 \cdot a$ .

+A general protocol $\omega \b t$ with a duration $\tau$ can be expressed in terms of a dimension-less parameter $s=t/\tau$.
+The adiabatic parameter then becomes $\mu\b s=\b{\omega\b s -\omega\b 0}/\b{\omega\b s\omega\b{0} s \tau}$.
+For a sufficiently large protocol duration the inertial condition is satisfied and the inertial solution constitutes an accurate solution for the system dynamics.

-For a general protocol, the relative accuracy of the inertial and adiabatic solutions can be compared using $\Upsilon$, Eq. \eqref{eq:Upsilon_HO}, and the instantaneous $\mu$.
-The result depends in a non-trivial way on the protocol, determining $\omega\b t$, and its first and second derivative as well as the gap between the eigenvalues of $\cal{B}$.
-The inertial parameter is proportional to $\Upsilon \propto \mu^2 \dot{\mu}$.
-This, when $ \dot{\mu}$ is small, the inertial approximation is superior over the adiabatic one, when the adiabatic approximation is valid.
+The relative accuracy of the associated inertial and adiabatic solutions can be compared using $\Upsilon$, Eq. \eqref{eq:Upsilon_HO} and $\mu$.
+When the oscillator frequency is accelerated slowly ($\ddot{\omega}<\omega^{3}\mu^{2}$, Cf. Eq. \eqref{eq:Upsilon_HO}) the inertial parameter behaves as $\Upsilon \propto \mu^2$.
+Hence, for slow acceleration, even in the adiabatic regime the inertial solution possesses superior accuracy.